-You should read the following discussion of our historical performance, financial condition and future prospects in conjunction with the audited financial statements as of and for the years ended December 26, 2020 and December 28, 2019 and notes thereto included elsewhere in this prospectus.
+You should read the following discussion of our historical performance, financial condition and future prospects in conjunction with the audited financial statements as of and for the years ended December 26, 2020 and December 28, 2019, our unaudited condensed consolidated financial statements as of March 27, 2021 and for the 13 weeks ended March 27, 2021 and March 28, 2020 and notes thereto included elsewhere in this prospectus.
 The information provided below supplements, but does not form part of, our predecessor's financial statements.
 This discussion contains forward-looking statements that are based on the views and beliefs of our management, as well as assumptions and estimates made by our management.
 Actual results could differ materially from such forward-looking statements as a result of various risk factors, including those that may not be in the control of management.
 For further information on items that could impact our future operating performance or financial condition, see the section titled "Risk Factors" and "Forward-Looking Statements" elsewhere in this prospectus.

 We conduct substantially all of our activities through our direct, wholly owned subsidiary, EWC Ventures, LLC and its subsidiaries.
 We operate on a fiscal calendar widely used by the retail industry that results in a given fiscal year consisting of a 52- or 53-week period ending on the Saturday closest to December 31.
 References herein to "fiscal year 2020" relate to the 52 weeks ended December 26, 2020.
 References herein to "fiscal year 2019" relate to the 52 weeks ended December 28, 2019.
+Our fiscal quarters are composed of 13 weeks each, except for 53-week fiscal years for which the fourth quarter will be composed of 14 weeks.